CoBrALab/RABIES/README.md

                         (default: float32)
   --debug               Run in debug mode. (default: False)

 Options for the registration steps.
-Built-in options for selecting registration scripts include 'Rigid', 'Affine', 'autoreg_affine', 'autoreg_SyN', 'SyN' (non-linear), 'light_SyN', but can specify a custom registration script following the template script structure (see RABIES/rabies/shell_scripts/ for template).:
+Built-in options for selecting registration scripts include 'Rigid', 'Affine', 'SyN' (non-linear), 'light_SyN', 'heavy_SyN', 'multiRAT', but can specify a custom registration script following the template script structure (see RABIES/rabies/shell_scripts/ for template).'Rigid', 'Affine' and 'SyN' options rely on an adaptive registration framework which adapts parameters to the images dimensions:
-  --autoreg             Choosing this option will conduct an adaptive
-                        registration framework which will adjust parameters
-                        according to the input images.This option overrides other registration specifications. (default: False) --coreg_script COREG_SCRIPT
+  --coreg_script COREG_SCRIPT
-                        Specify EPI to anat coregistration script. (default: autoreg_SyN)
+                        Specify EPI to anat coregistration script. (default:
+                        SyN)
   --anat_reg_script ANAT_REG_SCRIPT
-                        specify a registration script for the preprocessing of the anatomical images. (default: Rigid) --bias_reg_script BIAS_REG_SCRIPT
+                        specify a registration script for the preprocessing of the anatomical images. (default: Affine) --template_reg_script TEMPLATE_REG_SCRIPT
-                        specify a registration script for iterative bias field correction.
-This registration step consists of
-                        aligning the volume with the commonspace template to provide a brain mask and optimize the bias field correction. (default: Rigid) --template_reg_script TEMPLATE_REG_SCRIPT
-                        Registration script that will be used for registration of the generated dataset template to the provided commonspace atlas for masking and labeling. (default: autoreg_SyN) --fast_commonspace    Choosing this option will skip the generation of a dataset template, and instead, each anatomical scan will be individually registered to the commonspace
+                        Registration script that will be used for registration of the generated dataset template to the provided commonspace atlas for masking and labeling. (default:
+                        SyN)
+  --fast_commonspace    Choosing this option will skip the generation of a
+                        dataset template, and instead, each anatomical scan will be individually registered to the commonspace